 The Berlin Brigade, a US Army contingent that was stationed in West Berlin (the UK and France also had similar contingents), can be considered an example of the previous on a smaller scale.
 Unification of Berlin was a prized objective of East Germany and the Soviet Union for reasons politicalnote Having a unified capital that went back to the German Empire would give East Germany more legitimacy to its claim of representing all of Germany and allowed communist propoganda to portray the Bonn-based West Germany as an illegitimate puppet (and by extension shame the Western powers supporting it) and praticalnote West Berlin, being so far behind the Inner German Border and having special rules that effectively became legal loopholes for emigration (not to mention how heavily guarded the Iron Curtain was), was a popular destination for many East German defectors, and it wasn't like the Soviets wouldn't consider trying to strongarm the West into giving up West Berlin (c.f., the 1947-48 Berlin Blockade, the tank standoff at Checkpoint Charlie in 1961) - in a hypotehtical Warsaw pact invasion West Berlin would almost certainly be a target.
 The force wasn't all that large - about 3,000 for the US - and in an actual shooting war they would not have lasted more than a few days to any serious push by Warsaw Pact troops because they would be immediately cut-off from supplies behind the Iron Curtain.
 The real point was to demonstrate the US's committment to its support of West Berlin, and by extention to West Germany and NATO.

 Both China and America have been sending their magnificent naval fleets to the South China Sea.
-The PRC, to defend the undersea resources they claim to be rightfully theirs note this is despite being WAY out of what it should be in international law, which put a country's "EEZ" to 200 miles out from their coastline.
-The South China Sea dosn't actually align with China's Coastline, and much is beyond what would be their EEZ even if it was.; America, to curb China's claim by protecting the interests of their South-East Asian allies, who under international law have a legal claim to it.
+The PRC, to defend the undersea resources they claim to be rightfully theirs (which is to say, the entire seanote International law puts a country's "EEZ" up to 300 km out from their coastline.
+The South China Sea dosn't align with the PRC's Coastline at all, and the sheer size of it means that the only way they could legally claim it all (as they do) is by controlling every bit of land that borders it - which is where the not-PRC countries of Vietnam, Malaysia, and The Philippines come in with their pesky independence and legal rights.); the USA, to curb the PRC's claim by protecting the interests of her South-East Asian allies, who under international law have legitimate and universally-recognised (except by the PRC) claims to it.

 Employed by the USSR in the so-called First Socialist War (China's punitive war against Vietnam concerning the latter's incursions into China-friendly Cambodia).
 In 1979, as the PRC wound up its limited offensive upon Vietnam, the Soviet Union - Vietnam's ideological and Realpolitik backers - conducted one of the largest military manoeuvres in its history.
 More than thirty divisions were airlifted to the Sino-Russian border in less than a week, and the Navy burned through three years of its fuel reserves in the course of a month.
 Two divisions were actually left in Mongolia after the exercises, as doing so was cheaper than bringing them back.
 As far as the Soviets were concerned, not to mention the Vietnamese, the Chinese had been scared into submission.
 The Peoples' Liberation Army's desire to avoid the appearance of caving in to Soviet pressure actually made them want to continue to prosecute the war beyond the (limited and from a military standpoint, stupid) objectives they had been set.